pranamg/powerplatform-samples/samples/multi-level-menu-component/README.md

 In this example where DefaultMenu is the name of the collection containing all of the menu items consisting of the three menu types, menu headers, menu items and the base menu; and ThisMenu is the collection from which items are added and removed based on the items selected in the component:

-MenuList is set to ThisMenu
+MenuList is set to `ThisMenu`

-ExpandMenuAction is set to ClearCollect(ThisMenu, NavMenuMultiLevelVer2_1.UpdateMenuExpand(ThisMenu, DefaultMenu, MenuName));
+ExpandMenuAction is set to `ClearCollect(ThisMenu, NavMenuMultiLevelVer2_1.UpdateMenuExpand(ThisMenu, DefaultMenu, MenuName));`

-SelectionAction is set to ClearCollect(ThisMenu, NavMenuMultiLevelVer2_1.UpdateMenuSelection(MenuName, DefaultMenu, ThisMenu));
+SelectionAction is set to `ClearCollect(ThisMenu, NavMenuMultiLevelVer2_1.UpdateMenuSelection(MenuName, DefaultMenu, ThisMenu));`

 ExpandMenuAction is the event property that occurs when a menu header is expanded or contracted and SelectionAction is the event property that occurs when a menu item is selected returning the title of the selected menu in the parameter MenuName.
 The returned MenuName can then be used to navigate to a screen.
+Naviagation to a screen would be performed in the SelectionAction property.

 ```
 Switch(